Milo-L/StomataQuant/README.md

 <a id="overview"></a>
 <summary style="font-size:1.5em;font-weight:bold;"> 🌏 Overview </summary>

-- **StomataQuant is a graphical user interface software specifically developed for processing and analyzing plant epidermal stomatal images.**
+- **StomataQuant is a graphical user interface (GUI) software specifically developed for processing and analyzing plant epidermal stomatal images.**
 - **It integrates deep learning and computer vision techniques to automatically detect, segment, and quantify stomata, pores, and pavement cells on plant epidermis, and provides detailed measurement data.**
 - **More importantly, StomataQuant also offers comprehensive and intuitive manual correction features, allowing users to directly adjust and edit the AI-generated results to ensure the accuracy and reliability of the analysis.**